-U.S. Department of Commerce Invests $2.5 Million to Bolster Manufacturing Training in Hazard, Kentucky
+U.S. Department of Commerce Invests $5 Million in American Rescue Plan Funds for Water System Upgrades to Spur Business Expansion in Hazard, Kentucky

-This project involves a partnership of three community and technical colleges, which will fast-track the implementation of advanced manufacturing training programs across 16 counties.
-This project was made possible by the regional planning efforts led by the Kentucky River Area Development District, Cumberland Valley Area Development District, and Big Sandy Area Development District.
-EDA funds these organizations to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment, and create jobs.
+This project was made possible by the regional planning efforts led by the Kentucky River Area Development District (KRADD).
+EDA funds KRADD to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)